anlyoung/sdl-packages/README.md

 `[ INFO] [1627157159.619626329, 18.202000000]: Ready to take commands for planning group ur_arm.`

 You are ready to proceed.
+You can run the following python script or publish to the `/ur_arm/moveit/goal_pose` topic

 ### Demo Picking Up Can
 `python sdl_gazebo/python-nodes/can_demo_no_camera.py`